High-Dose Melatonin

 Pre-RCT-Era Pharmacology and Use

 No pre-1950 therapeutic history applies to high-dose melatonin supplementation.
-The molecule was identified in the modern endocrine era, so the relevant record is oncology, critical illness, antioxidant, fertility, and safety research rather than historical prescribing.
+The molecule was first identified in 1958, so the relevant record is modern oncology, critical-illness, antioxidant, and safety research rather than historical prescribing.

 Traditional Medicine Systems